Transfer Student Overview

 As a transfer student, you may have questions about how to make the transition to Mount Union.
 Hopefully, the following information about the college transfer process will help.

 Many students transfer to the University of Mount Union every year.
-Whether they transfer to Mount Union for our academic programs, athletics, or another reason, we help each student find exactly what they need.
-Read their testimonials, and see what they loved most about Mount Union.
+Whether they transfer to Mount for our exceptional academic programs, strong athletics, or notable graduate success rates, we help each student find exactly what they want from their college experience.
+Learn just what current transfer students love about Mount Union from their testimonials.

 If you have questions or concerns about transferring colleges, read the frequently asked questions, or fill out the form at the bottom of the page.
 We look forward to working with you as you complete your education at the University of Mount Union!